arangodb/docs-hugo/site/content/3.11/develop/http-api/replication/replication-dump.md

         Use with caution!

         {{</* info */>}}
-        This method is not supported on Coordinators in cluster deployments.
+        This method is not supported on a Coordinator in a cluster deployment.
         {{</* /info */>}}
+      parameters:
+        - name: database-name
+          in: path
+          required: true
+          example: _system
+          description: |
+            The name of the database.
+          schema:
+            type: string
       requestBody:
         content:
           application/json: